 - Application for the retrial of serious offences under section 76(3) of the Criminal Justice Act 2003 (Double Jeopardy cases).

-The Appeals Unit must also be notified if a letter before claim is received by a CPS Area under the judicial review pre-action protocol.
+The ARU must also be notified if a letter before claim is received by a CPS Area under the judicial review pre-action protocol; and

-The Appeals Unit must be notified in advance of a all prosecution initiated judicial review or case stated appeals.
+The ARU must be notified in advance of all prosecution initiated judicial review or case stated appeals.

-Appeals relating to the following interlocutory matters will usually be dealt with by the Appeals Unit:
+Appeals relating to the following interlocutory matters will usually be dealt with by the ARU:

 - Applications for a determination as to whether a foreign acquittal is a bar to a trial, and, if so, an order that it not be a bar;